- This event has passed.

 May 5 @ 9:00 am - 10:30 am EDT

-How do localization, local capacity development, local engagement, and utilization of local organizations fit into the paradigm of how foreign assistance achieves impactful development?
-What is the role of US small businesses in localization?
+On May 5, 2022, the Small Business Association for International Companies (SBAIC) hosted a roundtable that addressed how localization, local capacity development, local engagement, and utilization of local organizations fits into the paradigm of how foreign assistance achieves impactful development.
+In addition, the roundtable discussed the role of US small businesses in localization.

-The event will kick off with Kimberly Ball, Director at U.S. Agency for International Development’s (USAID) Office of Small and Disadvantaged Business Utilization (OSDBU).
-Michele Sumilas, USAID Assistant to the Administrator of the Bureau for Policy, Planning, and Learning (PPL) will also provide remarks.
-David Snelbecker, SBAIC Procurement Committee Co-Chair, and CEO, International Development Group LLC will discuss localization in the paradigm of how foreign assistance achieves impact.
+The event kicked off with Kimberly Ball, Director at U.S. Agency for International Development’s (USAID) Office of Small and Disadvantaged Business Utilization (OSDBU).
+Michele Sumilas, USAID Assistant to the Administrator of the Bureau for Policy, Planning, and Learning (PPL) also provided remarks.
+David Snelbecker, SBAIC Procurement Committee Co-Chair, and CEO, International Development Group LLC discussed localization in the paradigm of how foreign assistance achieves impact.

-Speakers will not only include US-based colleagues but also a number of local partners with whom SBAIC member firms collaborate on development work, to give a well-rounded set of perspectives on how localization is being implemented.
+Speakers not only included US-based colleagues but also a number of local partners with whom SBAIC member firms collaborate on development work, which provided a well-rounded set of perspectives on how localization is being implemented.